 wp-config.php file on your FTP (it's located at the root of your site), you will find the following lines:

 To check if your credentials are correct, you can check your MySQL database on your hosting account.
-If you have forgotten its password, generate a new one.
+If you have forgotten your password, generate a new one.

-Then analyze that the login credentials in your current database match those in your wp-config.php file.
+Then double check that the login credentials in your current database match those in your wp-config.php file.
 If they don't, replace them.

 b.
 Repair your database